mumble-voip/mumble-www/hugo/content/downloads.md

 We provide downloads for the official client and server programs.
 A Linux distribution may provide their own packages and have their own maintainer, which we will describe below.
 We also link to some third party projects.

-Version 1.3.4 is the latest stable version of Mumble and was released on February 10th, 2021.
+Version **1.3.4** is the latest stable version of Mumble and was released on February 10th, 2021.

+**Note:** Due to problems with our macOS builder, we are currently unable to provide 1.3.4 binaries for macOS.
+We are working on it, but for the time being the **macOS download** will still refer to version **1.3.3**.

 ## Suggested Mumble Version